Richard P. Mills (educator)

 Richard Paul Mills (November 28, 1944 – November 1, 2017) was an American educator who served as the Vermont State Commissioner of Education and Commissioner of Education of the State of New York.

 Early life and career

 Mills was born in Paris, Illinois to a former teacher and college professor turned insurance salesman.

 He earned a bachelor's degree in history at Middlebury College in 1966 and a master's degree in American history at Columbia University in 1967.
 He began his career as a history teacher at the Dalton School in Manhattan, New York City and helped found the Elizabeth Seeger School in 1971.
 He pursued an MBA at Columbia Business School, graduating in 1975, and an Ed.D. at Teachers College, Columbia University in 1977.

 He moved to work for the New Jersey Department of Education in the mid-1970s, where he held various administrative posts.
-Governor Thomas H. Kean picked him to serve as special assistant on education in 1984.
+Governor Thomas Kean picked him to serve as special assistant on education in 1984.
 In 1988, Governor Madeleine M. Kunin selected him to serve as Commissioner of Education for Vermont.